ZarmDev/To-doz/bugsfeatures.md

 Make date in setcookie also include minutes and seconds

 You can't store innerText spaces in plaintext and therefore you can't enter the localItems because the spaces won't register

+When working with sections, addpane doesn't account for rounded corners, etc

+Consider using a class to automate JSON packing and unpacking